LLPB-pixel/math_agent_skills/README.md

 The skills also require explicit domains, assumptions, tolerances, random seeds, solver statuses, compilation checks, and honest reporting of failures.

+**6. Mandatory iteration — Iterative problem solving.** No result is accepted on the first attempt.
+Each skill defines its own verify-and-correct loop and the global orchestrator is cyclic, not linear.
+A compilation failure, a `sorry` in Lean, a non-zero residual in SymPy, a `status != OPTIMAL` in optimization, or a `pdflatex` error requires diagnosis, reformulation, and re-execution.

 ## Skills

 | Skill | Main use | Typical output |